AxisCommunications/docker-compose-acap/README.md

 The Docker Compose ACAP can be run in either TLS mode or unsecured mode.
 The Docker Compose ACAP uses unsecured mode by default.
 There is an option to choose between "TCPSocket" and "IPCSocket" socket parameters.
-The API listens to IPC socket by default, even if the "IPCSocket" parameter is set to 'no'.
 The TLS mode can be used with a TCP socket, as well as with or without an IPC socket.
 When the parameter "TCPSocket" is set to 'no', the parameter "UseTLS" will also be set to 'no'.

 Use the "Use TLS", "TCP Socket" and "IPC Socket" dropdowns in the web interface to switch between the two different modes(yes/no).
 Whenever these settings change, the Docker daemon will automatically restart.